mrdk/mind/doc/stack.rst

        : r+  ( n -- )   rr> + >rr ;

-   because there is one more value on the return stack when :word:`r+` is called.
+   because there is one more value on the return stack when `r+` is called.

 .. word:: r@		( -- a ) |K|, |83|, "r-fetch"